jsimfors/smartyPantzGame/README.md

 > GameModel.js

 <b>How to play</b><br />
-Visit <link>www.google.com</link> to try it out!
+Visit <link>https://smartypantz-c6131.firebaseapp.com</link> on Chrome to try it out!
 Alternatively, clone this repo and run `npm start` to play it locally.